MSc Quantitative Finance

 - Study mode and duration: 12 months full-time

-Placements: industry placement possible during semester 3
+Placements: industry projects may be possible during semester 3

 Study with us